sidneifjr/Progenitor/README.md

 ## Decisions

-Package manager: PNPM is the best option due to its dependency caching allowing package reusage between projects, saving a lot of space over time.
+**Package manager**: PNPM is the best option due to its dependency caching allowing package reusage between projects, saving a lot of space over time.
+It's also very useful during testing, avoiding unnecessary bandwidth traffic.

-Runtime: Bun was initially chosen for its native support of TypeScript, speed and usability.
-However, it is incompatible with Inquirer thus far, therefore Node and TSX was needed.
+**Runtime**: Bun was initially chosen for its native support of TypeScript, speed and usability.
+However, due to its incompatibility with Inquirer, Node and TSX was needed.

 ## Dependencies